jtulach/sieve/README.md

 # Ruby Speed

-Use following commands to find out that GraalVM Ruby is ten time faster than any other one.
+Use following commands to find out that GraalVM Ruby is ten times faster than any other one.
 The program computes first few thousands of prime numbers using the [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) algorithm.
 It repeats the computation in an endless loop to simulate long running process and give GraalVM Ruby time to warm up and optimize.

 ```bash
 $ ruby ruby/sieve.rb